ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Hardware

-Three or more IBM Cloud bare metal servers with the following hardware options to choose from:
+You can order three or more {{site.data.keyword.baremetal_long}} with one of the following configurations:
 *  Small (Dual Intel Xeon E5-2620 v4 / 16 cores total, 2.10 GHz / 128 GB RAM / 2 disks)
 *  Medium (Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz / 256 GB RAM / 2 disks)
 *  Large (Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz / 512 GB RAM / 2 disks)
-*  User customized (the user selects the CPU and RAM options)
+*  User customized (the user selects the CPU and RAM options.
+If you select vSAN storage, it requires four {{site.data.keyword.baremetal_long}}.

 ### Networking

+The following networking components are ordered:
 *  Three VLANs (Virtual LANs): one public VLAN and two private VLANs
 *  One VXLAN (Virtual eXtensible LAN) with DLR (Distributed Logical Router) for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 The VXLAN is deployed as a sample routing topology, which you can modify, build on it, or remove it.
 You can also add security zones by attaching additional VXLANs to new logical interfaces on the DLR.
 *  Two VMware NSX Edge Services Gateways: